sohaibsohail98/vagrant_github/devops_environment.md

 - How can we go back to normal user - exit

 - How can we install packages - sudo apt-get install nginx - ths will install the nginx package

 - How can we check the status of program - systemctl status nameofthepackage

-- What we have done so far:

-Updated our vagrant

-Created new directories

-Created new files

-Deleted files

-Changed permissions on vagrant file

-Install packages such as Nginx - which will install the web server functionality

-Edited Vagrantfile to make sure it connects the ip address to the web address.

-Checked the status of the package Nginx